TeacherEvan/SANGSOMminiME/OPTIMIZATION_PLAN.md

 ### ✅ NO DUPLICATES OR REDUNDANCIES FOUND

-**Validation:**
-- Each script has single, clear responsibility
+**Validation (quick scan):**

+- Scripts generally have a single responsibility
-- No code duplication detected
+- No major copy/paste duplication hotspots were identified
-- DRY principle followed throughout
-- GameConstants centralized all magic numbers
+- GameConstants centralizes most magic numbers

 ---